rust-diplomat/diplomat/book/src/backend_dev_setup.md

 ## Feature Tests
-Diplomat already includes feature tests that you can disable with `#[diplomat::attrs(disable, {backend})]`.
+Diplomat already includes feature tests that you can disable with `#[diplomat::attrs(disable, {backend})]`. where `{backend}` refers to your new backend.
 As you add functionality to your backend you can progressively enable the types and methods for your backend.
 This way you can iterate with working examples.
 These are called via [cargo-make](https://sagiegurari.github.io/cargo-make/) e.g
 ```sh
 cargo make gen-dart-feature